Workforce optimization: Development

 DMG Consulting's 2014 "Contact Center Workforce Optimization Market Share Report" documented an increase in workforce optimization revenue over the 2013 fiscal year.
 It noted an increase in investments to improve core solutions as well as improvements in back-office and branch workforce optimization solutions.
 In 2015, DMG Consulting found a resurgence in workforce management due to innovation in usability and functionality through speech and text analytics, desktop analytics and customer journey analytics applications.
 It also considered a shift in the workforce optimization market to emphasize enterprise analytics that personalize customer interaction.

 To make strategic decisions in the modern and complex business landscape, organizations are also using Big Data and Analytics for workforce planning.
-80 percent of executives say their big data investments have been successful, and almost half say their organizations can measure the benefits from their projects.
-What’s more, according to Harvard Business Review, organizations that excel in data-driven decision-making are more productive and more profitable than their competitors on average.
-Maximizing workforce utilization for Access control systems in presence of security constraints has been explored.
+80% of executives acknowledge their big data investments are successful, and almost half say their organizations can measure the benefits from their projects.
+According to Harvard Business Review, organizations that excel in data-driven decision-making are more productive and more profitable than their competitors.
+Maximizing workforce utilization for Access control systems in presence of security constraints continues to be explored.